EyePreserve: Identity-Preserving Iris Synthesis: Related Work

 \subsection{Synthetic Iris Image Generation}

-Researchers have recently investigated deep learning approaches for iris synthesis.
-Yadav \etal\cite{Yadav_CVPRW_2019} applied a relativistic standard GAN (RaSGAN) to synthesize iris images used later to train iris presentation attack detection methods.
+\siamul{Recent work has explored iris synthesis under variable acquisition conditions.} Yadav \etal\cite{Yadav_CVPRW_2019} applied a relativistic standard GAN (RaSGAN) to synthesize iris images used later to train iris presentation attack detection methods.
 This approach, however, did not offer control over the properties of synthesized irises, including the identity-related features.
 In ~\cite{yadav2023iwarpgan}, iWarpGAN was introduced to synthesize iris images not seen during training.
 It utilizes two distinct input images with different identities and styles.
 The generated image has a unique identity from the first input image and adopts the style of the second input image.
-Its limitation is that the number of new synthetic identities is the same as the number of real identities in the dataset.
+Its limitation is that the number of new synthetic identities is the same as the number of real identities in the dataset. \siamul{Boutros \etal~\cite{boutros2020iris} proposed a two-stage D–ID-Net: a domain network (D-Net) that maps semantic segmentation masks to generic eye images, followed by an identity-specific network (ID-Net), trained per identity, that injects identity into the D-Net outputs.
+Identity preservation is evaluated by comparing verification performance on D-Net vs. ID-Net outputs using the OpenEDS dataset.
+Kakani \etal~\cite{kakani2024segmentation} present a SegNet–IDNet–IrisGAN pipeline that conditions a GAN generator on segmentation masks and identity features to synthesize higher-fidelity, identity-preserving iris images.
+Their experiments are also performed on OpenEDS, and the authors note the need for cross-dataset validation. \siamulnew{Li \etal proposed I3FDM~\cite{li2024i3fdm}, a method that uses diffusion models to realistically fill in blocked or masked portions of iris images.
+By generating smooth, plausible textures to replace these disruptions, their approach prevents structural errors during image processing, which ultimately improves overall iris recognition accuracy.}